Dallas to Honolulu Car Shipping: Complete Route Guide

 How to Book Your Dallas to Honolulu Car Shipping

 Booking Dallas to Honolulu car shipping with us starts with a conversation, not a form.
-When you reach out, I want to know your pickup location in the Dallas area, your destination on Oahu, your move-out date, and when you are flying out.
-From there, our team works through the calendar with you personally to find the sailing that lines up with your actual life.
+When you reach out, our team wants to know your pickup location in the Dallas area, your destination on Oahu, your move-out date, and when you are flying out.
+From there, we work through the calendar with you personally to find the sailing that lines up with your actual life, so you are not paying for a rental car in Hawaii while your vehicle sits at the port waiting for a sailing you could have made.

-If you are shopping around before you commit, I always recommend asking any broker for a guaranteed price in writing before you book.
+If you are shopping around before you commit, we always recommend asking any broker for a locked all-inclusive price in writing before you book.
 The most common complaint we hear from customers who switched to us from other companies is being asked for more money after booking, usually at the last minute when they have no other options.
-A written guaranteed quote protects you from that situation entirely.
+A written locked rate protects you from that situation entirely.

 You can also review our Hawaii Port Guide to learn more about the Sand Island Terminal in Honolulu and what the pickup process looks like when your vehicle arrives.